-Year 7 will be looking at Torah and the themes which come out of the weekly parshiot.
+Year 7 look at Torah and the themes which come out of the weekly parshiot.
 This will not only ensure they are looking at a broad range of topics through a Jewish lens but will also root their own Bar/Bat Mitzvah Torah portions in their rightful context.

-Year 8 will engage in a project focusing on tikun olam, to run alongside the study of ritual elements of Bar or Bat Mitzvah.
+Year 8 engage in a project focusing on Reform Judaism and Jewish decision-making, to run alongside the study of ritual elements of Bar or Bat Mitzvah.
 The course will hold their participation right through the year culminating in a group celebration.
-Tuesday sessions will also enable time for individual support which will reduce their coming to FRS on other evenings of the week.

 Friday Group (starting a year before a Bar / Bat Mitzvah)